-The borehole information indicates that the subsurface conditions within the site consist of surficial topsoil and fill underlain by native silty clay and glacial till.
-Refusal to augers was met in Borehole No. 2 at 11.3 m depth (Elevation 53.8 m).
+The borehole information indicates that the subsurface conditions within the site consist of surficial topsoil and fill underlain by native silt, silty clay and glacial till.
+Refusal to augers was met in Borehole Nos.
+1 to 3 at 5.6 m to 6.1 m depths (Elevation 58.3 m and Elevation 57.1 m), respectively.
 The auger refusal may indicate the bedrock surface or cobbles or boulders within the glacial till.

-Provided that the footings are placed on the native silty clay then Table 4.1.8.4.A of the 2012 Ontario Building Code (OBC) as amended January 1, 2022, indicates that the site classification for seismic response is estimated to be Class C.
+Provided that the footings are placed on the native silty clay or glacial till then Table 4.1.8.4.A of the 2012 Ontario Building Code (OBC) as amended January 1, 2022, indicates that the site classification for seismic response is estimated to be Class C.